Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Nina Janesikova/Shutterstock

-November to January is the cheapest time to visit Tonga, known as the low season.
+The cheapest time to visit Tonga is from November to January, the low season.
 This part of the year is wet with cheaper prices on resorts, activities, and airfare.

 Things really quiet down (and prices drop as a result) outside of the dry, peak tourism season when the rains begin in November.
 It’s cheapest to visit Tonga in November, December, and January.